Federal Work Study

 On-campus work hours are required to earn a FWS paycheck.
 Students are not eligible for paid sick or quarentine absences.

 Federal Work-Study (FWS) is an employment program which allows students to earn a paycheck through a financial aid award paid by federal funds.
 Since it is federal money, students must receive the award from Financial Aid each academic year (Fall through Spring) to work, and they must be paid hourly (for actual hours worked).
 Students can spend their earned wages on anything and can only earn up to their award amount (earnings are not applied to tuition).

 There are numerous on-campus work-study employment opportunities for eligible students.
-Students may apply for any job they are interested in, but they may only hold one job at a time.
-Participating students may only work up to 20 hours per week, and are not permitted to work during scheduled classes .
+Students have their choice of job and there are plenty of options (there is no risk of a lack of positions).
+Students may apply for any job they are interested in and work up to maximum of 20 hours per week.
+Students are not permitted to work during scheduled classes .
 All on-campus work-study employees begin at the minimum pay rate below when starting a new position: